MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365.md

 # Multi-Geo Capabilities in OneDrive and SharePoint Online

+Multi-Geo Capabilities in OneDrive and SharePoint Online enables control the country or region where shared resources like SharePoint team sites and Office 365 Group mailboxes are stored at rest.

 Setting up and managing your multi-geo environment is done through the SharePoint admin center.
-Simply click **Add location**, select the needed satellite location, and then type a namespace URL.

-New sites created by users are automatically created in the geo location of their Preferred Data Location.

 ## OneDrive

+Each user's OneDrive can be provisioned in or moved to a satellite location in accordance with the user's PDL.
+Personal files are then kept in that geo location, though they can be shared with users in other geo locations.

 ## Sites and Office 365 Groups